Abbott Laboratories Passes This Key Test

 There's no foolproof way to know the future for Abbott Laboratories (NYS: ABT) or any other company.
 However, certain clues may help you see potential stumbles before they happen -- and before your stock craters as a result.
+Rest assured: Even if you're not monitoring these metrics, short-sellers are.

 A cloudy crystal ball